Start with the planning

 Reach your customers

-When you have picked a place and planned the menu, sign up your restaurant for our listings.
-Come up with a snappy name that sums up your concept, decide on opening hours, and fill in other details (you can also edit these later).
-Your own social media channels (e.g. a Facebook event) will help spread the word further.
+When you have picked a place and planned the menu, come up with a snappy name that sums up your concept, decide on opening hours, and register your pop-up on the Restaurant Day map.

 Be prepared for action

 Ask your friends to help out, you will most likely need a hand.
-Running a restaurant is hard work (even for a day).
+Running a pop-up restaurant is hard work.
 Working with a team is more efficient, and also more fun.